Guide to Hardening-off

 - Horticultural Therapy (seniors and people with disabilities) program facilitates social and intergenerational gardening activities, which help to increase motor, cognitive and psychological functions, and increases nutrition of participants through daily access to fresh organic produce, sunshine, and fresh air.

 - The Community Gardens (general public) offer those with no home-gardening space a place to garden for a small yearly fee.
 Growing Gardens manages 11 community gardens in Boulder County.

-- Adult one-day classes are offered to the general public on a wide range of gardening topics.
+- Community classes are offered to the general public on a wide range of gardening topics.

 - Beekeeping classes (general public) are available to introduce the skill of beekeeping to participants.
 Classes take place once per month.

 - Volunteer hours (general public) are held weekly on Tuesdays from 9am-noon, and Wednesdays from 1-5.
 Just drop in, and immediately start working with Growing Gardens staff producing local, healthy organic produce!